damu1000/hypre_ep/README.md

 ./configure --prefix=`pwd`/build CC=mpicxx CXX=mpicxx F77=mpif77 CFLAGS="-fPIC -O3 -g" CXXFLAGS="-fPIC -O3 -g"

 Configure on with intel compiler on AVX512 supported architectures: Add "-fp-model precise -xMIC-AVX512" to CFLAGS and CXXFLAGS.
-Enable vectorization of few key kernels (which is not done by default): Add "-DUSE_SIMD" to CFLAGS and CXXFLAGS.
-Do this as the last optimization while checking incremental performance of different optimizations.

 make -j32 install